top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/40_coordinate_systems.md

 </div>

 \begin{remark}[Image space]\label{rem:image_space}
-It is customary to put the origin of an image at its top-left corner and positive $x$-direction points to the right and positive $y$-direction points down.
-Such convention is observed in `OpenCV` and other software libraries.
+It is customary to put the origin of an image at the top-left corner with the $x$-axis being horizontal and increasing to the right and the $y$-axis vertical and increasing downwards.
+In this way, the $x$ and $y$ coordinates index the column and row, respectively, of a particular pixel in the image.
+Such a convention is observed in `OpenCV` and other software libraries.
 \end{remark}

 #### Polar coordinate systems

-An alternative coordinate system for the plane is a polar coordinate system where we specify a point by its direction and distance from a fixed reference point.
+An alternative coordinate system for the plane is the polar coordinate system, where we specify a point by its direction and distance from a fixed reference point.
 To set up a polar coordinate system, you first decide on the _pole_, the reference point, then the _polar axis_, the reference direction.
 We will call the distance from the pole, the _radial coordinate_ or _radius_, commonly denoted by $r$ or $\rho$, and the angle from the polar axis, the _angular coordinate_ or _polar angle_, commonly denoted by $\phi$ or $\theta$.
 See an example in [](#fig:2d-polar).

+Comment: The figure uses $\psi$ to denote the angle, where as the text uses $\phi$ and $\theta$.

 <div figure-id="fig:2d-polar" figure-caption="A polar coordinate system with pole O and polar axis L.">
      <img src="2d-polar.svg" style='width: 15em'/>